gilangfatahilah/HOMEWORK-11/README.md

 # SIMPLE REST API MOVIES

-This is a simply REST API i've been created due my homework on week 9 independen study at Rakamin Academy.
-The entire application is builded using `node.js`, `express`, `postgresql`, and `Multer` as a Image Uploaders, and this application is currently running only on local server. to use this application, you need to install the package first using the following command below on the terminal:
+This is a simply REST API i've been created due my homework on week 11 independen study at Rakamin Academy. to use this application, you need to install the package first using the following command below on the terminal:

 ## Install Package